posva/focus-trap-vue/README.md

 ### Methods

-`FocusTrap` can be used without `v-model`.
+`FocusTrap` can be used without `v-model:active`.
 In that case, you will use the methods and _probably_ need to initialize the trap as _deactivated_, otherwise, the focus will start as active: